andrei-sandor/andrei-sandor/README.md

 👨🏻‍💻 Two internships completed (Rogue Research and Gildan).
 One to come at Autodesk in Fall 2023.

+🌱 I’m currently learning more about Machine Learning and using data by doing courses (IBM certificate) and working on repos offering exercises about Pandas, Scikit-Learn, Numpy and Matplotlib.

 💪 Master these programming languages:
 - Python (including the libraries Scikit-Learn, Pandas, Numpy, OpenCV, MatPlotLib)
 - Java